 Choosing the right high school for your student can make all the difference in their academic career.
 The good news is there are plenty of options.
 This transition guide is a resource to assist our families in preparing for the high school admissions process.

 It is our goal to provide information about high school options and to ensure each student receives the best possible education for their individual needs.
-In addition to this guide, our High School Transition Coordinator, Lynne Jones, offers support and assistance in order to provide a successful transition experience.
+Please contact Josh Phillips, Head of Middle School, with questions.